-You’re Here Because You Want Cheap Disneyland Tickets!
+You’re Here Because You Want Discounted Disneyland Tickets?

 My number one tip on buying Disneyland tickets is….

-What a Park Hopper and Should I Buy One?
+What is a Disneyland Park Hopper and Should I Buy One?

 A Disneyland ticket with a Park Hopper option allows guests to visit both Disneyland and Disney California Adventure Park on the same day.
-“Hopping” between Parks is generally quick (they are just across a short esplanade from each other) though re-entry to Disneyland specifically can sometimes take longer on busy days.
+“Hopping” between Parks is generally quick (they are just across a short esplanade from each other).
+Re-entry to Disneyland specifically can sometimes take longer on busy days.

 Are There Cheap One Day Disneyland Tickets?